FDio/csit/docs/tag_documentation.rst

 PERFTEST_LONG
     Find performance of DUT based on RFC2544 with linear/binary/combined search.
 Each test case run is executed for 60 seconds.

+PDR
+    Partial Drop Rate evaluation of single run result.
+Loss acceptance of dropped packets from number of sent packet is set as variable in frames or percentage.

+NDR
+    Non Drop Rate evaluation of results.
+Loss acceptance of dropped packets is set to zero lost packets.